core-wg/resource-directory/draft-ietf-core-resource-directory.md

 		<t>The following response codes are defined for this interface:
         <list style="hanging">
-          <t hangText="Success:"> 2.05 "Content" with an application/link-format payload containing a matching entry for the RD resource.</t>
+          <t hangText="Success:"> 2.05 "Content" with an
+          application/link-format payload containing one or more matching entries for the RD resource.</t>
           <t hangText="Failure:"> 4.04 "Not Found" is returned in case no matching entry is found for a unicast request.</t>
           <t hangText="Failure:"> 4.00 "Bad Request" is returned in case of a malformed request for a unicast request.</t>
         <t hangText="Failure:"> No error response to a multicast request.</t>